Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Spatiotemporal Trajectory Optimization

 \subsection{Continuous Relative-time Penalty}

-Denote the continuous penalty term (the second term) in Eq.\ref{eqn:opt_after} as $\mathcal{J}_{C}$.
-These penalty functions are evaluated on relative times along the whole trajectory.
-To efficiently compute violations, we transform the continuous constraints into finite ones using constraint transcription\cite{teo1993new}.
-Penalties $\mathcal{J}_{\mathcal{G}}$ are numerically integrated by sampling all the pieces of the trajectory evenly with time step $T_i / \kappa_i$, where $\kappa_i$ denotes the sample number of the $i^{th}$ piece.
-So we have
+Denote the continuous penalty as $\mathcal{J}_{C}$.
+The continuous penalty $\mathcal{J}_{C}$ enforces constraints evaluated along the entire trajectory.
+Using constraint transcription~\cite{teo1993new}, penalties are numerically integrated by sampling each trajectory piece with the trapezoidal rule: